0xKitsune/sstan/docs/Contributing.md

 ### Adding the Optimization
 All optimizations are located in `src/analyzer/optimizations`.
 Here you will see a new file for each of the optimizations that sstan looks for.
 To add a new optimization, start by adding a new file in this directory  (ex. `pack_struct_variables.rs` would be the file name for the optimization that analyzes for struct packing).

 Each optimization must take one argument called `source` which is a `HashMap` from the file path to the `SourceUnit`. sstan uses the `solang-parser` crate to parse Solidity contracts.
 The `SourceUnit` type is the resulting type from `solang_parser::parse()` which you will see later in the test case.
 This function must also return a `Outcome` which is a `HashMap<PathBuf, Vec<(Loc, Snippet)>>`.
 The `Loc` type represents a location in the file being analyzed.
-The `Snippet` is the raw snippet of code at the corresponding location in the file.
+The `Snippet` is the raw stringified AST node at the corresponding location of the identified pattern and is of type `String`.

 If this is the first time you are making a PR to sstan, feel free to check out what the `SimpleStore` contract AST looks like by running `cargo run --example parse-contract-into-ast`.
 You can replace the `SimpleStore` contract with any contract code you would like, so feel free to use this functionality to look at the AST related to your optimization.